EU1KY/eu1ky_aa_v3_h745/README.md

 in the Configuration menu.
 * I am planning to build a new, significantly more capable RF frontend.
 Its support will be implemented first for this Discovery board, and, probably, will be ported back to F746 Discovery, but later.
+* An image file named logo.png can be placed in /aa/ directory.
+The image must be a PNG with dimensions 480x272 pixels.
+If it is there, and strictly satisfies the specified dimensions, it will be displayed when the device boots up.

 # License